drawpile/Drawpile/doc/textloader.md

 ### putimage

-Usage: putimage layerId x y [blend] filename
+Usage: putimage ctxId layerId x y [blend] filename

 Load an image and draw it onto the given canvas at the specified location.
 If the "blend" parameter is set, the image is alpha blended.
 Otherwise the